CSHoggard/-gmm_liverpool_2020/README.md

 #### Software

 All data input, manipulation and analyses will be **performed in the R Environment**.
 All data will be imported directly throughout the R Markdown (see relevant folders). **_Please ensure R/RStudio and all files are downloaded onto your computer or laptop before or at the beginning of the second workshop_**.

+#### Participants and Slack

+All participants will shortly be invited to a Slack workspace.
+This workspace will provide an interface between the instructor, organisers and participants, and facilitate further dialogue.

 #### Contact